• Skip to primary navigation

 My Favorite Cookie Making Equipment:

+• Joseph Joseph adjustable height rolling pin!
 This rolling pin takes the guess work out of getting all your cookies the same thickness.
 It is well constructed and costs less than $20.
-It was my favorite new kitchen item in 2016 and I’m still loving it in 2017.
+It was my favorite new kitchen item in 2016 and I’m still loving it in 2024.

-Every kitchen that bakes needs two or four quality cookie sheets (I’m a frequent baker and wish I had six!)
+• A good quality cookie sheet is essential.
 A quality baking sheet helps create better results where a cheep baking sheet will give you problems.
 I love these sturdy ones from Calphalon.
 They are non stick and dishwasher safe.

 This is the easiest recipe for chocolate sugar cookies that exists!
 The dough does NOT have to be chilled and the cookies taste wonderful.
 These are cookies you can actually enjoy making with kids and I’ve included a great buttercream frosting recipe to decorate with!